 - Base rate medical inflation

 There is no initial discount, meaning you pay 100% of the ‘true’ cost, also known as the base rate price.
-You are told what will happen if you make a claim against the policy, the percentage increases are listed in their policy documentation.
+You are told what will happen if you make a claim against the policy, and the percentage increases are listed in their policy documentation.

-Vitality also give you the chance throughout the year to earn a discounted claims impact.
-If you can show them that you are generally fit and healthy by tracking activity then the claims increase actually gets smaller as you move up activity levels.
+However, Vitality does give you the chance to earn a discounted claims impact.
+If you track your exercise to prove you are generally fit and healthy, your claims increase will decrease as you move up activity levels.

 If this is something that interests you and you would like more information about how it works, please call us for advice or get a free quote.